UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom-fp.rst

 We have many avenues open to us in terms of setting up the back-end infrastructure for this exercise.
 In lieu of a supercomputer cluster, which we could easily spin up on any of several cloud computing services, we are going to use `IPython Parallel`_.

+To get started follow the instructions in this :ref:`ipyparallel_quickstart`.

 .. _embarrassingly parallel: https://en.wikipedia.org/wiki/Map_(parallel_pattern)
 .. _IPython Parallel: https://ipyparallel.readthedocs.io/en/latest/

-To get started follow the IPython Parallel instructions